DragonsNotIncluded/DragonsNotIncluded.github.io/content/post/Welcome.md

 weight: 1
 ---

-You walk into a tavern and roll a dice.

 Hello and welcome to the Dragons Not Included podcast.

-We are a group of friends with a mutual love of tabletop roleplaying games.
-We wanted to bring the experience of playing a game with us around the table to you at home.
+We are a group of friends with a love of tabletop roleplaying games.
+We want to bring the experience that you are playing the game with us around the table at home.

-So we hope you will join us with the action, the drama and the laughs through the Wrath of the Righteous adventure path.
+So pull up a seat and join us for all the action, drama and laughs through on the Wrath of the Righteous adventure path.
 <!--more-->